 Best practices: Each in-stream video ad on Facebook should also include captions.

 Specs: N/A, but objectives for the Audience Network include reach, brand awareness, engagement, video views, and conversions.

 Best practices: Since in-stream video ads on Facebook are not clickable, conversions and post-click landing page traffic are not applicable.
-Although to optimize the post-click experience, linking to a post-click landing page from an ad via Audience Network is highly recommended.
+Although to optimize the post-click landing page, linking to a post-click landing page from an ad via Audience Network is highly recommended.